 -(For the student who has cussed you out already, or seems like they could...maybe it's just me this happens to?
 Haha) Caelynn seems very strong-willed, which I want to channel into her learning.
 I appreciate her fiery side and hope to use it for good.

-Those are just a few examples of common personalities I have had in class, that isn't always the easiest to find something kind to say.
+Those are just a few examples of common personalities I have had in class, that aren't always the easiest to find something kind to say.

 3. When you make those positive phone calls, ask a little about the student.